 Habitat: Humid to semi-arid forest (evergreen or semi-deciduous) as well as dense scrubby woodland.
 Ranges from sea level up to about 1500m.

 Distribution: Mexico, on the Pacific slope from South Sonora to Oaxaca, and on the Atlantic side from Tamauilipas south to Yucatán, Cozumel Island and East Chiapas.
-Also Belize, Guatemala, Honduras, Nicaragua and North Costa Rica.
+Also Belize, Guatemala, Honduras, and Nicaragua.

 Original Description: Sharpe, Richard Bowdler.
 1875.
 Catalogue of Birds in the British Museum (Cat.
 Birds Brit.
 Mus.)
 2: p.
 112, pl.
 9.